 David I’m so glad to be here at this part of the group, I’m glad that everybody finished eating before I had to start talking. (laughs).
 I was first in line I didn’t eat very much because I just started recently a 30-day diet.
 So far, I’ve lost 13 days (laughs).
 I’m gonna speak, by the way one thing I’ve learned is that my brain cells come and go, the fat cells come and stay.
 I’m gonna speak for about 20 minutes and then I’m going open the floor for some softball questions.
 I have asked my daughter Cindy to stand up when I’ve spoken for 20 minutes and I’m gonna ask Russell to stand up when he thinks we have had all the questions we can stand.

-I got a job running the student newspaper, my brother and I had a comedy act that we performed at night clubs $10.00 a night, we did just fine.
-Houston was a different place in those times, now 66 years later the University of Houston and I are still the same age and although the University of Houston have never been more vigorous and useful and on the cutting edge I on the other hand Jim, I am moving more slowly.
+I got a job running the student newspaper, my brother & I had a comedy act that we performed at night clubs $10.00 a night.
+We did just fine.
+Houston was a different place in those times.
+Now 66 years later the University of Houston and I are still the same age.
+Although the University of Houston has never been more vigorous and useful and on the cutting edge.
+I, on the other hand, Jim, I am moving more slowly.
 Debbie Thomas if you hear me talking about happy hour, I’m talking about a nap (laughs).
 Russell I never thought I would say this myself, oh to be 70 again (laughs).

 University of Houston

-What was Houston like, by the way I’m glad to be here with Stewart Morris, the only man in the country older than I and I have something more to about Stewart in a minute, but what was Houston like in 1946.
-Well there was a guy named Jessie Jones who was Mr. Everything, he had been Secretary of Commerce under President Roosevelt and Truman he had returned Houston and he was without question Mr. Houston.
+What was Houston like, by the way, I’m glad to be here with Stewart Morris, the only man in the country older than I. I have something more to about Stewart in a minute, but what was Houston like in 1946.
+Well, there was a guy named Jessie Jones who was Mr. Everything.
+He had been Secretary of Commerce under President Roosevelt and Truman.
+He had returned Houston and he was without question, Mr. Houston.

-And in Houston, Mayor Lewis Cutrer was Mayor at the time, I was his buddy, so we called a meeting of all of the people downtown that served food and Bod Dundas of Foley’s, Stewart you remember Bob, was the organizer of the effort and he said, look if we all de-segregate at the same moment we can get through this, so I was assigned the job of calling the Chronicle Post and the Houston Press and the 2 TV stations and talking them into down-playing it, and everybody cooperated, imagine trying to do that today.
-Trying to get the press to cooperate, anyway next Monday morning everything in Houston was de-segregated in downtown that is and without an incident, without a riot, without anything at all.
+And in Houston, Mayor Lewis Cutrer was Mayor at the time.
+When I was his buddy, so we called a meeting of all of the people downtown that served food.
+And Bod Dundas of Foley’s, Stewart you remember Bob, was the organizer of the effort.
+He said, look if we all de-segregate at the same moment we can get through this.
+So I was assigned the job of calling the Chronicle Post and the Houston Press and the 2 TV stations.
+And talking them into down-playing it, and everybody cooperated, imagine trying to do that today.
+Trying to get the press to cooperate.
+Anyway next Monday morning everything in Houston was de-segregated in downtown that is and without an incident, without a riot, without anything at all.

 Royal Stewart Red.